7.6 Multiples, Private Company Valuation, and Equity Case Lab

 Interpreting common multiples

-EV/EBITDA is often used for comparing firms with different capital structures because EBITDA is before interest.
-It also ignores capital intensity, taxes, working capital, and depreciation economics.
-A capital-light software firm and a capital-heavy telecom firm can have the same EV/EBITDA but different free cash flow quality.
+EV/EBITDA compares firms with different capital structures because EBITDA precedes interest, but it ignores capital intensity, taxes, and working capital — a capital-light software firm and a capital-heavy telecom can share an EV/EBITDA while having very different free-cash-flow quality.

 Justified multiples